DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial12.md

 ### 3. Describe how value investing can be refined by paying close attention to a company’s financial statements.

+- Model by Piotroski attempts to separate the wheat from the chaff among value stocks by concentrating on those with financial soundness.
+Specifically, nine fundamental signals were used to measure three areas of a firm’s financial condition: (1) profitability, (2) financial leverage/liquidity, and (3) operating efficiency.

 - F-score attempts to separate stocks concentrating on those with financial soundness i.e. strength of financial position
 - Proposed that we should concentrate with those with strong financial position
   - Going to increase a lot,